HSF/hsf.github.io/organization/_posts/2024/2024-11-07-coordination.md

 Need to have a meeting between the conveners and the SG.
 Sapta will organise this.
 It's urgent to have the mini-workshop this year and there's not much time left.

 See also [Oliver's CHEP plenary](https://indico.cern.ch/event/1338689/contributions/6054977/), which was a great introduction.
 Negative weights and NNLO are urgent topics.
-Steve G can arrange a contribution from neutrino side.
+Steve G can arrange a contribution from the neutrino side.

 Generators on GPU talks would be ideal for an HSF Seminar - relevant but not sufficient for EPPSU.